openMVG/openMVG/docs/sphinx/rst/software/SfM/ComputeFeatures.rst

       - HIGH,
       - ULTRA: !!Can be time consumming!!

-  - **[-k|--mask]**

-    - Use mask to filter regions
+**Use mask to filter keypoints/regions**

-      - 0: (default) masks are ignored
-      - 1: masks are used

   Sometime you may want to compute features/regions only on some parts of your images.
 It could include the folowing cases:

   - You know that in your acquistion some areas may disturb the SfM pipeline (even if OpenMVG is known to be robust to a fair amount of outliers) and lower the quality of the subsequent reconstruction.
 For exemple, in some close range configurations, you may prefer to move the object itself instead of moving the camera.
+Masks can also help you to deal with hemispherical fish-eyes, by masking useless zone of the sensor.
   - You want to speed up the computation by reducing the number features/regions and thus the number of tie points.

   For this kind of needs you can use a mask.
 A mask is simply a binary image having the same size (width and height) than the target image.
-      The black areas on a mask denote the "bad part", *i.e.* the areas  to be masked and for which descriptors are not computed.
+  The black areas on a mask denote the "bad parts", *i.e.* the areas to be masked and for which descriptors are not computed.
-      To associate a mask and an image openMVG_main_ComputeFeatures uses the following conventions:
+  In openMVG_main_ComputeFeatures, the association of a mask and an image is implicit.
+It uses the following conventions:

   - It tries to load a global mask.png file from directory where the the SfM container file (sfm_data.*) is stored.
-      - It tries to load an individual <image_name>_mask.png from directory where the current image is stored The individual mask always take precedence over the global one
+  - It tries to load an individual <image_name>_mask.png from directory where the current image is stored

+  The individual mask **always** takes precedence over the global one

 Once openMVG_main_ComputeFeatures is done you can compute the Matches between the computed description.